 Drop it and move on.
 It’s an expensive lesson to learn that you can lose more than one sale by putting your thoughts and energy into trying to resurrect a deal that was within reach but is now gone.

-As a professional salesperson, part of our top-level success will come when we can mentally handle the fact that a deal that was within our grasp slipped though our fingers.
+As a professional salesperson, part of our top-level success will come when we can mentally handle the fact that a deal that was within our grasp slipped through our fingers.

 “Sales” is no different.
-You need to learn how to purge your mistakes and losses and move on (learn and move on, that is) so that that “one missed opportunity” doesn’t turn into 3, 4, 5 or 10 missed sales.
+You need to learn how to purge your mistakes and losses and move on (learn and move on, that is) so that “one missed opportunity” doesn’t turn into 3, 4, 5, or 10 missed sales.